stripe-samples/github-pages-stripe-checkout/README.md

 You can now view your page at http://localhost:8888

+If you're getting an error running this command, see more detailed insturctions on [MDN](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server).

 ## Go live

 - Add `username.github.io` (replace username with your github user name) to the domain whitelist in https://dashboard.stripe.com/account/checkout/settings